-The major document that governs the risk management activities of NCC is the Rules of Risk Management System organization in Bank NCC.
+The major document that governs the risk management activities of NCC is the Rules of Risk Management System organization in NCC.

-This document describes the general principles of operation of NCC risk management system and determines the measures taken to manage CCP risks, common for the markets serviced by NCC as a CCP.
-The specifics and differences in operation of the risk management system in certain markets are described in Clearing Rules of the respective markets.
+This document describes the general principles of operation of NCC risk management system and determines the measures taken by NCC to manage risks.
+The specifics and differences in operation of the risk management system in certain markets are described in the Clearing Rules of the respective markets.